JohanBekker/MussStreamlit/README.md

 ## Usage

 Clone the repository and install the dependencies in requirements.txt.
+If you download the supplied Dutch simplification model (MarianMT), you can use it straight away.
+If you want to use an English text simplifier instead, code is supplied which downloads the original model trained by the paper's authors.
+It is then converted from the Fairseq framework to PyTorch/HuggingFace and Onnx, after which you can choose which framework to use.

 To download and process the original model, run prepare_components.py.
 This will download and convert the models to the default directories.

 ```
 python prepare_components.py